Bright Network’s Social Mobility & Diversity Advisory Board

 Our advisory board

-As we continue to scale the Bright Network platform, we're excited to announce a brand new Advisory Board, designed to support us drive forward the post-pandemic recovery in the early careers space.
+As we continue to scale the Bright Network platform, we're excited to announce a brand new Social Mobility & Diversity Advisory Board, designed to support us drive forward in the early careers space.

-The seven members of the board share a wealth of knowledge on early talent recruitment, data analytics, diversity and much more.
-They will be on hand to advise on strategy and support our work in better connecting our 600k+ members with the world’s leading employers.
+The six members of the board share a wealth of knowledge on early talent recruitment, data analytics, diversity and much more.
+They will be on hand to advise on strategy and support our work in better connecting our 800k+ members with the world’s leading employers.

 James Uffindell, Bright Network CEO & Founder, said “we’re honoured to work with everyone on this new board.
 They’ve got the wealth of knowledge and experience we need to help us continue driving our rapid growth, supporting even more employers and graduates’.